 The Department strives to maintain a working environment free of discrimination, intimidation and harassment.
-The Department also maintains the general work area where the disabled, disabled veteran and covered veteran work is conducive to continued employment and upward mobility.
+The Department also maintains the general work area where the disabled, disabled veteran and covered veteran work to ensure that it is conducive to continued employment and upward mobility.